Western Michigan vs. Central Michigan NCAA Football Odds, Plays and Insights | November 3, 2021

 Over/Under Insights

-- Western Michigan's games this season have gone over 63 points three of eight times.
+- Western Michigan has combined with its opponents to score more than 67 points only two times this year.

-- Central Michigan's games have gone over 63 points in two opportunities this season.
+- Central Michigan has combined with its opponents to score more than 67 points in two games this season.

-- The two teams combine to score 58 points per game, 5.0 less than the over/under in this contest.
+- Wednesday's total is 9.0 points higher than the combined 58 PPG average of the two teams.

-- These two squads combine to allow 55.7 points per game, 7.3 fewer than this contest's over/under.
+- This contest's total is 11.3 points greater than the 55.7 these two squads combine to allow per game this season.

-- The Broncos and their opponents score an average of 60.5 points per game, 2.5 fewer than Wednesday's total.
+- Broncos games have an average total of 60.5 points this season, 6.5 fewer than Wednesday's over/under.

-- The 56.6 PPG average total in Chippewas games this season is 6.4 points fewer than this game's over/under.
+- The 67 total in this game is 10.4 points above the 56.6 average total in Chippewas games this season.

 Western Michigan Stats and Trends

-- Western Michigan has four wins against the spread in eight games this season.

-- The Broncos have been favored by 10 points or more two times this season and covered the spread in one of them.
+- The Broncos have covered the spread once this season when favored by 10 points or more (in two chances).

-- Western Michigan's games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).
+- Western Michigan's games this year have gone over the total in three out of eight opportunities (37.5%).

 - Western Michigan is 2-0 against the spread and 2-0 overall this season when the team scores more than 28.4 points.

-- The Broncos have turned the ball over eight times this season, two more turnovers than the Chippewas have forced (6).
+- This year, the Broncos have turned the ball over eight times, two more than the Chippewas' takeaways (6).

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.